qwaneu/qwaneu.github.io/_drafts/development-feedback-loops.md

 ## Product

 The Product loops is about building the right product and finding what's valuable for which stakeholders and users.
-It is about discovering valuable increments.
+It is about iterative discovery.

-Stuff that happens here:
+Stuff that can happen here:
 - (Small) releases, MVPs (minimum viable product)
 - Business value
-- (Small) releases, MVPs (minimum valuable product)
 - [Roadmapping]({% post_url 2022-03-29-product-hurricane-map %})
 - Steering on value
 - Dimensional planning
 - User story mapping
 - Outcomes & impact
 - Weighted Shortest Job First (WSJF)

+How the product loop functions, and what kinds of things are discovered to be valuable depends on various things, most notably the organisation, it's products, and the context it operates in.
+Contexts that hardly change for hundreds of years (think e.g. a stock exchange or a bank before the computer, or energy companies before home solar) can change overnight

 # Leverage effects